AryanVBW/ANDRO/README.md

  - D3VL
 ## Disclaimer
 <b>Aryan Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
-L3MON is built for both Educational and Internal use ONLY.</b>
+ANDRO is built for both Educational and Internal use ONLY.</b>

 <br>
 <p align="center">Made with ❤️ By <a href="whiteDevilVBW@proton.me">*Aryan*</a></p>